Show More

 yes

-MoneyExpert has partnered with Optimus to help you find the right house survey by giving you access to a panel of over 300 RICS-accredited surveyors.
+We have partnered with Optimus, a leading panel management company, to help you find the right Home Survey by providing you access to Optimus’ panel of more than 300 RICS surveyors.

-They also offer a fixed-price guarantee on all types of surveys, no matter the location or property type.
-Plus, there are no hidden fees, so you’ll know exactly what you’re paying from the start.
+They offer a fixed-price guarantee on all Home Survey types, regardless of location or property type – and there are no hidden fees.